Aliases in my .gitconfig

 I do this frequently to ensure that my local branches are up to date with remote, and that I'm not harboring any stale remote branches.

-git rpomgit co main && git refresh && git pull origin main #
+git rpomgit co main && git refresh && git pom #

 I pronounce this "arr palm".
 My “reset context” command: switch to main, refresh remotes, then pull latest main.
 I use this primarily before starting a new branch off of main, or when completing Task A and starting Task B.